 Family Discovery.
 Share stories about friendship.
 Ask each family member: Who is your best friend?
 How did you meet?
 How were you welcoming to them, or they to you?

 Family Game.
 Play a version of the Welcome Challenge game we played today.
 Gather in a circle, leaving one empty seat.
 Take turns imagining a new person who might like to join your circle.
-Examples: a neighbor who has never been to your home before, the new girlfriend or boyfriend of an aunt or uncle, someone from another country who is just learning the English language and American customs.
+Examples: a neighbor who has never been to your home before, the new spouse or partner of an adult family member, someone from another country who is just learning the English language and American customs.
 How would you welcome that person?
 What signs—words or actions—would you use?
-Take care that your welcome does not make assumptions about what the new person wants or needs, but invites them to tell you how you can help.
+Take care that your welcome does not make assumptions about what a new person needs, but invites them to say how you can help.